 Selecting the right type of Warehouse – Choosing the right type of warehouse from the variety of warehouse types available in the market is challenging.
 You can choose a pre-assembled or customized warehouse.
 Choosing a custom warehouse saves time building a warehouse from various operational databases, but pre-assembled warehouses save time on initial configuration.
 Depending on the business model and specific goals the choice has to be made.

 Data Governance and Master Data – Information being one of the crucial assets should be carefully monitored.
-Implementing data governance is mandatory because it allows organizations to clearly define ownership and ensures that shared data is both consistent and accurate.
+Implementing data governance is mandatory because it allows organizations to define ownership clearly and ensures that shared data is both consistent and accurate.

-Redshift is a managed data warehousing and analytics service from AWS, It will make it easy for developers and businesses to set up, operate and scale a clustered relational database engine suitable for complex analytic queries over large data sets.
+Redshift is a managed data warehousing and analytics service from AWS, It will make it easy for developers and businesses to set up, operate, and scale a clustered relational database engine suitable for complex analytic queries over large data sets.
 It is fast, utilizing columnar technology and compression to reduce IOs and spreading data across nodes and spindles to parallelize execution.
 It is disruptively cost-efficient, removing software licensing costs and supporting a pay-as-you-go and grow-as-you-need model.
 It is a managed service, greatly reducing the hassles of monitoring, backing up, patching and repairing a parallel, distributed environment.
 It is standards-based, using PostgreSQL as the basic query language and JDBC/ODBC interfaces, enabling a variety of tool integrations.

 Amazon Redshift also includes Amazon Redshift Spectrum, allowing you to directly run SQL queries against exabytes of unstructured data in Amazon S3.
 No loading or transformation is required, and you can use open data formats.